phuong/fastapi-sqachemy-async-template/readme.md

 - Typing is applied for 90% of code.
 - API test is applied for all endpoints.
 - API document (redoc) and Swagger UI area ready to use and will be updated on the go.
 API schema is compatible with openapi.
-- Initial data have been seeded.
+- Initial data of are, doctor, categorie have been seeded.
 - Good development tools to keep the quantity of code (pre-commit, isort, black, flake, mypy..)

 # 2. Q&A